-In AD75, Roman settlers built the mighty fortress of Isca Augusta in what is now Caerleon in South Wales.
-One of only three permanent fortresses in Roman Britain, it housed a 5000-strong force and defended the furthest outpost of their empire for two centuries.
-Step back 2,000 years at the National Roman Legion Museum, (please note the museum is closed until Autumn 2019) which brings this fascinating period of our history to life.
+Around AD75, Roman settlers built the mighty fortress of Isca Augusta in what is now Caerleon in South Wales.
+One of only three permanent fortresses in Roman Britain, it housed a 5000-strong force of the Second Augustan Legion, and defended the furthest outpost of their empire for two centuries.
+Step back 2,000 years at the National Roman Legion Museum, which brings this fascinating period of our history to life.
 Here are a few can’t-miss highlights.

 In pride of place at the museum is a tablet, found in a well on the site.
 It’s not complete, but you can still make out the Roman words on it, written in ink.
 Dating back to the 1st century, it’s the oldest surviving writing in Wales, beating the oldest remaining Welsh writing by about six centuries.
 Also on display are several memorial stones including a beautifully carved stone for resident Tadia Vallaunius and her son, soldier Tadius Exuperatus, who died on an expedition to Germany.